groupvine/gv-doc/aside/gallery/index.md

 To add old emails into your gallery (e.g., emails sent directly or using a different service), simply attach one or more old emails to a new email sent with the ```~post``` instruction to your account (or sub-group).
-For example, for bingotech account, send the email to:
+For example, for Lighthouse Labs account, send the email to:

 ```
-   ~post~~bingotech@groupvine.com
+   ~post~~lighthouselabs@groupvine.com
 ```

 To attach your old emails, you'll first need to save them into an email-message file